mattsarkar10/IC-Design/docs/info.md

 ## How to test

-Try all combinations of I0, I1, and then with A
+Try all combinations of I0, I1, and then also with A

 ## External hardware